brightbox/puppet-git-receiver/README.md

 suffix .pp.
 If no validation errors are detected, then it runs `puppet apply` using the manifest `manifests/site.pp`.

-It uses the path `modules/` as the puppet modules path.
+It uses the path `modules/` in your repository as the puppet modules path.

-Ii only considers the master branch, ignoring all other branches.
+It only considers the master branch, ignoring all other branches.
 If the validation or the apply return any errors, the update is rejected (i.e: the master head is not updated).